JOQL

 }

-Example of possible 'schema' for TicketCreate or TicketUpdate params.data types.
+Example of a possible schema for TicketCreate or TicketUpdate params.data types.

 interface TicketCreate {